Science vs. scientism, keto vs. low-fat diets, and why you shouldn’t drink a teenager’s blood.

 If all else fails, skip the popular press and read Science Daily, a surprisingly readable summary of actual scientific research.
 You also can find glimmers of excellent reporting in the smallest of news outlets: Susan Perry is one to watch.

-And should you drink blood of teenagers?
+And should you drink the blood of teenagers?
 I feel safe in saying no. Just, no.